yalland-ubi/yalland-contracts/README.md

 <br/>

 ## Yalland universal basic income
-The program is a public blockchain smart contract system managed by a decentralized community.
+**The program is a public blockchain smart contract system managed by a decentralized community.
 Everyone can participate in the program, verifying himself/herself as a unique person and receive points (tokens), which can be exchanged for products, services or fiat money on the open market.
 The program is not state-owned and is built on the principles of P2P - economics.
 The presented smart contract system is blockchain agnistic and can be executed in any Turing-complete virtual machine.
-It is assumed that it will work initially on Ethereum + xDai and then will be migrated to Ethereum 2.0.
+It is assumed that it will work initially on Ethereum + xDai and then will be migrated to Ethereum 2.0.**

-[@yalland-contracts](https://github.com/yalland-ubi/yalland-contracts/) repo contains smart contracts for a Single consistent decentralized land and real estate registry.
-Any land and real-estate property owner can create his property tokens with the help of the decentralized community of cadastral engineers and notaries.
-Tokens can be created for commercial purposes or for the self-government of property owners.
+[@yalland-contracts](https://github.com/yalland-ubi/yalland-contracts/) repo contains smart contracts for a give Yalland members opportunity to claim and exchange tokens of Yalland program. using this contracts - every Yalland member can take a part of current period tokens distribution volume, earn referral payouts and exchange tokens to any currency.

 :page_with_curl: **For more information read the [Whitepaper](https://github.com/yalland-ubi/yalland-docs/blob/master/Whitepaper.md)**